dalejn/cleanBib/README.md

 # Instructions

 To goal of the coding notebook is to clean your `.bib` file to only contain references that you have cited in your manuscript.
 This cleaned `.bib` will then be used to generate a data table of full first names that will be used to query the probabilistic gender classifier, [Gender API](https://gender-api.com).
+Proportions of the predicted gender for first and last author pairs (male/male, male/female, female/male, and female/female) will be calculated.

 1. Launch the Binder environment.
 Please refresh the page if the Binder does not load after 5-10 mins.